-Every manufacturing industry, irrespective of size and budget, can automate their assembly lines by incorporating new approach towards infrastructure efficiency, result-oriented employees empowered to work across various technical disciplines, and flexible hands-on project management style.
+Every manufacturing industry, irrespective of size and budget, can automate its assembly lines by incorporating a new approach towards infrastructure efficiency, result-oriented employees empowered to work across various technical disciplines and a flexible hands-on project management style.
 Low-cost automation (LCA) strategy completely relies on the in-house resources that can concurrently grow with the project, and ultimately get integrated into the company infrastructure upon completion of the project.

 Benefits of LCA:

 - As the name itself implies, the investment cost is low, and ROI is high in terms of improved productivity and better work efficiency.

 - It provides quality, flexibility, increases productivity, reduces cost, and can be easily implemented and affordable by SMEs.

 Commonly, LCA is used in manufacturing processes like grinding, material handling, machining, cold-extrusion, quality inspection, dimensional accuracy, surface finishing and assembly, and packaging.

 The approach towards Low-cost automation involves the following steps: